BASEforHANK/BASEtoolbox.jl/docs/src/index.md

 ```
 computes the linear dynamics of the "full" model, i.e., using the first-stage model reduction, around the steady state (in the background, this calls [`BASEforHANK.PerturbationSolution.LinearSolution()`](@ref)) and saves a state-space representation in the instance `lr_full` of the `struct` `LinearResults` (see [`linearize_full_model()`](@ref)).

 Linearization of the full model takes a few seconds.
-The resulting state space is, because the copula and the value functions are treated fully flexible in this first step, relatively large.
+The resulting state space is relatively large, because the copula and the value functions are treated fully flexible in this first step.
 As a result, also computing the first-order dynamics of this model takes a few seconds as well.

 ### Model reduction
 This large state-space representation can, however, be reduced substantially using an approximate factor representation.
 For this purpose, run
 ```
 sr_reduc    = model_reduction(sr_full, lr_full, m_par)
 ```
 which calculates the unconditional covariance matrix of all state and control variables and rewrites the coefficients of the value functions and the copula as linear combinations of some underlying factors.
-Only those factors that have eigenvalues above the precision predefined in `sr_full.n_par.compress_critC` and `sr_full.n_par.compress_critS` are retained.
+Only those factors that have eigenvalues above the precision predefined in `sr_full.n_par.compress_critC` (controls, i.e., marginal value functions) and `sr_full.n_par.compress_critS` (states, i.e., the copula) are retained.
 !!! warning
     After model reduction, `sr_reduc.indexes_r` contains the indexes that map correctly into the states/controls used in `LOMstate` and `State2Control`.